 Interested in studying for a PhD?

 Vacancies for PhD positions at Leiden University can be found on the the University's job vacancy website.
 If you want to study for a PhD in Leiden, either with a subsidy you have acquired yourself or as an external candidate, you first have to find a professor who is prepared to act as your supervisor.
 Each Graduate School has a slightly different procedure, so you should check out the web page of the Graduate School of your discipline for more information.
 The admission requirement for a PhD is that the candidate has to have a Dutch master’s diploma or an equivalent qualification.
 The Graduate School will check the admission of candidates who have a different prior education.
 In addition, Graduate Schools may apply specific requirements, such as English language skills.

 Website for PhD candidates

 The PhD portal offers information on courses, research facilities, finance and housing for PhD candidates.
 You can also find the PhD regulations there, containing a description of the policy and procedures concerning PhD tracks, and the PhD guidelines, that lay down minimal requirements for the supervision, training and facilities for PhD candidates.

 International PhD candidates

-The website of the International Service Desk provides detailed information about such issues as a visa, insurances, bank matters and accommodation for international PhD candidates and employees.
+The website of the Service Centre International Staff provides detailed information about such issues as a visa, insurances, bank matters and accommodation for international PhD candidates and employees.

 The Scholarships page has more information about the grants that are available to prospective PhD candidates to allow them to study in Leiden.